Herbs are very beneficial for honey bees in the homestead apiary! Learn which flowering and medicinal herbs for bees you should grow in your garden.

 It’s hard to think that we could spend time and money on our bee hives, only to have them killed off because a neighbor or local industrial farm has sprayed chemicals on their property.
 For this reason, we need to encourage our bees to forage on our homestead.
 This is accomplished by planting various herbs, vegetables, and flowers right around the hives themselves.
 This is why many homesteaders and farmers place their hives directly in their gardens—not only because it helps the homesteader pollinate their garden, but because it helps the bees stay close to home.

-Choose herbs from the list mentioned in this section to encourage bees to stay close by.
+Choose herbs for bees from the list mentioned in this section to encourage them to stay close by.
 If given enough plants, they will forage around home first.
 This also helps to ensure a healthy hive by offering plenty of plants during the spring and summer.
 Plant perennials (like echinacea, lemon balm, yarrow, and sage) that come back bigger and stronger each year so that your pollinators can get started as soon as possible each spring.

 Herbal Honey Enhancers